luileito/evtrack/README.md

   // A name that identifies the current task.
   // Useful to filter logs by e.g. tracking campaign ID.
   taskName: "evtrack",
-  // A custom function to execute on each recording tick.
+  // A custom function to execute on each recording .
   callback: null,
   // Whether to dump element attributes together with each recorded event.
   saveAttributes: true,